Florida, aka the ‘sunshine state’, is famous for its pristine beaches and a wide variety of flora and fauna.

 The Oriental Cockroach is another very common cockroach found in Florida.

-They are also referred to as ‘black beetle’ or a ‘water bug’ because of its shiny black head and glossy appearance.
+They are also referred to as ‘black beetle’ or a ‘water bug’ because of their shiny black head and glossy appearance.

 They are 1.5 inches long and generally prefer outdoors; however, during droughts and shortage of food and water, they may venture inside houses.